SebastianNetsch/NEngine/nparticle_system/README.md

 ##### Adding NParticles
 ```
-particle_system.add(1, 100.0, 1.0, sf::Color::White, 0.0, 0.0, 0.1, 0.1); // adds 1 white NParticle to your NParticle System that will live for 100 ticks and travels at 0.1 pixels per tick in x and y direction
+particle_system.add(1, 100.0, 1.0, sf::Color::White, 0.0, 0.0, 0.1, 0.1); // adds 1 white NParticle to your NParticle System that will live for 100 ticks and travels at 0.1 pixels per tick in x and y direction at 0.0, 0.0
 ```

 ##### Updating your NParticle System